API v1 → v2 Migration Guide

 Resources are identified via URIs and slugs:

-We've heard your feedback that using hexadecimal object IDs (e.g., 5f92cbf10cf217478ba93561) in API v1 to identify resources (e.g., API definitions, categories, etc.) make it difficult to build scalable integrations (e.g., integrations that might update many API definitions at once across several project versions).
+We’ve heard your feedback that using hexadecimal object IDs (e.g., 5f92cbf10cf217478ba93561) in API v1 to identify resources (e.g., API definitions, categories, etc.) makes it difficult to build scalable integrations (e.g., integrations that might update many API definitions at once across several project versions)so we have migrated to using slugs and URIs as our primary resource identifiers.

-For example, to retrieve all of the API schemas for a given project version, you'd make a request to GET /v2/versions/{version}/apis and your response may look something like this:
+For example, to retrieve all of the API schemas for a given project version, you’d make a request to GET /v2/branches/{branch}/apis and your response may look something like this:

 {